ritbl/pmm-x/README.md

 Custom PMM build with focus on simplicity and performance.

-It provides native aarch64 and AMD64 container images, so that you can run them with full speed on M1/M2 or linux machine!

-On top of that you will be able to debug you golang app working on mac@arm!
+It provides linux/ARM and linux/AMD64 container images.

 ## Components Included